Gary Kemp: Personal life

 Kemp was married to actress Sadie Frost.
 They married on 7 May 1988.
-Their son, Finlay, was born in 1990.
+Their son Finlay was born in 1990.
 Frost and Kemp were married for five years and then separated, finally divorcing on 19 August 1995.
 In 2003, Kemp married costume designer Lauren Barber, with whom he has three sons: Milo Wolf (b.
 2004), Kit (b.
 2009), and Rex (b.
 2012).
 They live in London.

 Kemp is a keen cyclist and mountain walker, and a collector of the furniture produced by Edward William Godwin.
 In 2017, he nominated Godwin for BBC Radio 4's Great Lives show hosted by Matthew Parris.

 He became a trustee of the Theatres Trust in 2018.
 He is also a supporter of Save the Children.

 In 2013, Kemp said in an interview that he was a Labour Party voter and had always been a supporter of the party because of his father.
 He supported David Miliband for the leadership of the party.
-In 1986, Kemp had performed in a show in support of the party at the Manchester Apollo with the collective of musicians Red Wedge, which included Billy Bragg, Johnny Marr and Paul Weller.
+In 1986, Kemp performed in a show in support of the party at the Manchester Apollo with the collective of musicians Red Wedge, which included Billy Bragg, Johnny Marr and Paul Weller.

-Kemp is a lifelong Arsenal fan, having been raised in the Highbury area.
+Kemp, raised in the Highbury area, is a lifelong Arsenal fan.